gcharters/kotlin-service-approaches/README.md

 }
 ```

-Changes the greeting message to 'Bonjour'
+Changes the greeting message to 'Bonjour', the name is ignored.

 ## Build & Run